Divorce

 • Domestic violence

-Whether you file for a fault-based or “no-fault” divorce may depend on the specific circumstances of your case.
+Whether you file for a fault-based or “no-fault” divorce may depend on the specific circumstances of your situation.
 Our Jesup divorce lawyers can help you understand your options and guide you through the process.

-What Is the Divorce Process in Georgia?
+Understanding the Divorce Process in Georgia

 In order to get a divorce in Georgia, you must file a “complaint” with the court.
-The complaint is a legal document that outlines your case and the relief you are seeking.
+The complaint is a legal document that outlines your situation and the relief you are seeking.
 In addition to the complaint, you will also need to file a “summons” with the court.
 The summons is a legal document that notifies your spouse that you have filed for divorce and that he or she must respond within a certain period of time.

 Once you have filed your complaint and summons, you must serve your spouse with a copy of the documents.
 This can be done by a process server or by certified mail.
 Your spouse will have 30 days to respond to the complaint.
 If your spouse does not respond within this time, you can ask the court to enter a default judgment.